t-karasova/grs-samples-python/events/tutorials/tutorial_import_user_events_gcs.md

 ## Let's get started

-Retail API offers you an easy way to import your user event data from a Cloud Storage.
+The Retail API offers you an easy way to import your user event data from a Cloud Storage.
 All you need is to provide a name of the JSON file in the GCS bucket.

 This type of import is useful when you need to import a large amount of items to your catalog in a single step.